 How is the NJEDA partnering with CDFIs to support low-cost financing for small businesses and nonprofits impacted by COVID?

-On April 17, 2020, the New Jersey Economic Development Authority (NJEDA) announced partnerships with six Community Development Financial Institutions (CDFIs).
-These partnerships leverage New Jersey-based CDFIs to provide between $20 million and $30 million in low-cost financing to small and microbusinesses and nonprofits impacted by the COVID-19 outbreak.
+Throughout the COVID-19 pandemic, the NJEDA has partnered with multiple Community Development Financial Institutions (CDFIs) to make financial resources available to small businesses in New Jersey.
+These partnerships leverage New Jersey-based CDFIs to provide low-cost financing to small and micro businesses and nonprofits impacted by the COVID-19 outbreak.
 The NJEDA’s role in these programs is to support participating CDFIs.
 Businesses and nonprofits seeking financing should contact the CDFIs directly.

 New Jersey Community Capital (NJCC), UCEDC, Regional Business Assistance Corporate (RBAC), Cooperative Business Assistance Corporation (CBAC), Greater Newark Enterprise Corporation (GNEC), and 1st Bergen Federal Credit Union are participating in the Authority’s CDFI Emergency Loan Loss Reserve Fund, and all but 1st Bergen Federal Credit Union also took part in the CDFI Emergency Assistance Grant Program.